Hungary 1-0 England: Szoboszlai penalty earns historic win

 Zsolt Nagy, Hungary midfielder: "Not just individually but as a team, we performed in a manner which makes our victory deserved. Ádám Szalai fired us up before the match in the dressing room.
 He talked about heart, there being no such thing as a lost ball, and that if we fought until the end, victory could be ours."

-Gareth Southgate, England manager: "We have to accept that we did not do enough to win the game, a draw would have been the fair outcome.
-We did not create too many clear cut chances.
-The heat was a factor and took a lot out of the players and we tried to refresh the team earlier than normal.
+Gareth Southgate, England manager: "We didn't do enough to win the game; a draw would have been the fair outcome.
+We didn't create too many clear cut chances.
+The heat was a factor and took a lot out of the players, and we tried to refresh the team earlier than normal.
 The balance of finding out about new things and the consistency of the regular team, I have to look at whether I got that right."

 Conor Coady, England defender: "We need to look at this performance and learn from it very quickly.
 I thought we started off quite well.
 We need to tidy up and bounce back.
 We need to look at how we performed and how we move forward because these are big games for us."